 To convert the symbology to a static raster to identify raster values or to use it for other analysis, follow these steps:

 - In the Symbology pane, click the menu button and click Convert to static raster.

 - In the Geoprocessing pane, in the Kernel Density tool, review the parameters, which are populated to match the settings of the heat map layer symbology.
 Run the tool to add the raster output to the map.

 Heat maps in 3D

-By default, point layers drawn with heat map symbology in a scene will be displayed using real-world units.
-If you then draw the layer with different symbology, it will still be drawn in real-world units, which may result in symbols that draw too small to see.
-To change this, right-click on the layer in the Contents pane and click Properties.
+By default, point layers drawn with heat map symbology in a scene are displayed using real-world units.
+If you change the layer symbology, it will still be drawn in real-world units, which may result in symbols that draw too small to see.
+To change this, right-click the layer in the Contents pane and click Properties.
 In the Layer Properties dialog box, click the Display tab and uncheck Display 3D symbols in real-world units.